EchoLink (EKO) Price Hits $0.0002

 According to CryptoCompare, “EchoLink is a blockchain based system that provides verified education, skill, and work experience information.
 Taking advantage of blockchain technology's immutability and time stamp functionality, EchoLink provides users with trusted information regarding a job candidate's education, skill, and work experience.
 EchoLink provides savings to recruiters in time and financial resources.
 The EchoLink system can be also be used for additional industries, such as banking, finance, general notary service.
 EchoLink is building high-trust economy through innovations in blockchain technology. “

-It is usually not possible to purchase alternative cryptocurrencies such as EchoLink directly using US dollars.
-Investors seeking to trade EchoLink should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase EchoLink using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as EchoLink directly using US dollars.
+Investors seeking to acquire EchoLink should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy EchoLink using one of the exchanges listed above.

 Receive News & Updates for EchoLink Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for EchoLink and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.